 It’s a day for visiting these highlights of Bangkok you haven’t seen before.
 Go to the impressive Grand Palace, then a bit different, inspired by European architecture – Dusit Palace.
 Take a rest in Lumphini park or walk in Silom district.
-In the evening you can go to Chatuchak Weekend Market or Ratchada Train Market.
+In the evening go to Chatuchak Weekend Market or Ratchada Train Market.

 Day 11-13 – Rest on the beach

 After all the previous intense days you will need a short rest at one of outstanding beaches to end your two weeks in Thailand 🙂 Even though the most beautiful places for resting and diving in Thailand are in the south, if you have limited time it’s worth looking at the coast and islands of eastern Thailand.
-You can spend a few lazy days on the white sand with coconut in your hand there 🙂
+Spend a few lazy days on the white sand with coconut in your hand there 🙂

-We chose Koh Samed island and I can recommend it to you.
-Even though you can’t escape from Chinese tourists taking selfies with every stone, the beach is wide, beautiful and enough for everybody 🙂 In the evenings you can find many nice bars on the beach and you can enjoy your beer or a drink listening to the waves.
+We chose Koh Samed island and I recommend it to you.
+Even though you can’t escape from tourists taking selfies with every stone, the beach is wide, beautiful and enough for everybody 🙂 In the evenings you will find many nice bars on the beach to enjoy your drink listening to the waves.
 On Koh Samed I’ve also seen the most beautiful dance with fire ever!